urbanjost/M_intrinsics/md/ADJUSTL.md

 ### **Options**

 - **string**
-  : the type shall be _character_.
+  : the string to left-adjust

 ### **Result**

-The return value is of type _character_ and of the same kind as **string** where leading spaces are removed and the same number of spaces are inserted on the end of **string**.
+A copy of **string** where leading spaces are removed and the same number of spaces are inserted on the end of **string**.

 ### **Examples**